Faarf/Astrolibrary/README.md

 But, it will also add an descriptive text to emphasize differences.
 The one greater than the other in the specified value will always be mentioned first.

-I made sure to include 2 digits, because otherwise the first sentence would read "Polaris is 1.0 times farther away than Betelgeuse."
-Which wouldn't make much sense.
+I made sure to include 2 digits, because otherwise the first sentence would read "Polaris is 1.0 times farther away than Betelgeuse." which wouldn't make much sense.

 I also include corner cases.
 There are times when the website I use doesn't have values for the things I need.
 To fix this, I assigned all variables with "?" from the beginning, and if the regex found something, it would be replace with the designated value.